NxRoot/wwm-player/README.md

 # Where Winds Meet - Keystroke Player
-Direct input keystroke emulator for Where Winds Meet.
+Simple keystroke sequece player for Where Winds Meet.
-<p>This software reads multiple txt files with keystroke sequences in order to replay later.</p>
+<p>This software reads multiple txt files with keystroke sequences in order to replay later</p>

 > ⚠️ **WARNING: Use at Your Own Risk**
 > I'm not sure if you get banned since I haven't been until now.